fastoch/Networking/IP_Subnetting2.md

 ---

 >[!tip]
->Use the `ip domain-lookup` command to enable DNS.
+>Use the `ip domain-lookup` command to enable DNS on the device.

 >[!tip]
 >Use `ip name-server 8.8.8.8` to set Google public DNS as the name server for the device.